How To Keep Anxiety From Ruining Your Marriage

 When you can understand that, you have taken a huge step in keeping anxiety from ruining your marriage because attachment needs, when unmet, arouse those attachment styles and create what we call “the negative cycle.”
 The negative cycle is the pattern of conflict that couples fall into, the same old argument that no one wins, that disagreement that escalates like a tornado until both parties are left frustrated and hurt.
 Unmet attachment needs drive that cycle, such as the need to know that you matter to your partner, or that you are safe with your partner, that you are understood and valued.
 When those needs are unmet or denied, our brains send negative messages like, “See, she doesn’t really understand you…He doesn’t really value you…You can never trust him/her.”
 And that triggers an emotional response that causes you to attack or avoid, or chaotically do both.
 When you understand why they are doing what they do, it's easier to counter those negative messages you tell yourself when triggered.

-by checking Your Stinking Thinking
+Checking Your Stinking Thinking

 The negative things you tell yourself when you get triggered are rarely true.
 Anxiety colors everything as all or nothing, black or white, good or bad, in or out.
 It says, “She either values you or she doesn’t,” “He either cares about your feelings or he doesn’t,” “This relationship is good or its bad.”
 People are relationships are more complicated than that.
 The truth is more that sometimes she values you very much and some times not so much.
 Sometimes he cares about your feelings very much, and sometimes he's not tuned in.
 Sometimes the relationship is incredible, and sometimes it could use some help.
 And it's always like a pendulum, swinging back and forth.
 Even people who are very connected, are only really tuned in to one another about 30% of the time.